 - How can I segment my target audience and bring focus to my communications?

 - What are the triggers for my audience and how can I best persuade them?

 - Can I have a similar positioning in every market, or do I have to adapt my strategy depending on (sub)cultural differences and local trends?

-In three separate waves of fieldwork, Glocalities surveyed over 165,000 respondents in 40 countries and 19 languages.
+In four separate waves of fieldwork, Glocalities surveyed over 200,000 respondents in 40 countries and 28 languages.
 Taken together, this selection of countries contains 63% of the world population and represents 83% of the world economy.
 The global survey is held every year to ensure continuity of insights and facilitate the continuous development of the program.

-So far, the survey has been conducted in: Austria, Australia, Belgium, Brazil, Canada, China, Colombia, Croatia, Czech Republic, France, Germany, Greece, Hungary, India, Indonesia, Italy, Japan, Mexico, Netherlands, Poland, Portugal, Romania, Russia, Spain, South Africa, South Korea, Sweden, Turkey, United Kingdom, the United States and Vietnam.
+So far, in the first three waves, the survey has been conducted in: Austria, Australia, Belgium, Brazil, Canada, China, Colombia, Croatia, Czech Republic, France, Finland, Germany, Hungary, India, Indonesia, Italy, Japan, Mexico, Netherlands, Poland, Portugal, Romania, Russia, Spain, South Africa, South Korea, Sweden, Turkey, United Kingdom, the United States and Vietnam.